Balance sheets, bank cards and bylaws, oh my!

 What you think: I don’t have one of these either!

-We say: If you own your space or work out of your home, obviously you wouldn't have one.
-But if you are leasing an office or additional space such as a warehouse, please include the signed agreement.
+We say: If you own your space or work out of your home, obviously you wouldn’t have one and can check N/A. But if you are leasing an office or additional space such as a warehouse, please include the signed agreement.
 If there is a verbal lease, please upload a statement telling us about the terms of this verbal agreement, especially if you are sharing space with another business.

 7. Debt Instruments and Loans